plan-be/iode/api/DESCRIPTION.md

 # IODE functions by group

-Note on function names: as C does not allow "namespacing", we always give prefixes to function names, the prefix giving an indication of the group to which the function belongs.
+Note on function names: as C does not allow "namespacing", we always give prefixes to function names, the prefix giving an indication of the group the function belongs to.
 For example, P*() is the group of function for "packing" (aka serializing)
-IODE objects, PER*() for manipulating PERIOD etc.
+IODE objects, PER*() for manipulating PERIOD, L_* () for LEC compilation / execution, etc.

-Most of the filenames follow the same principle: each group of files has a specific prefix which normally gives an indication of the group they belong to.
+Most filenames follow the same principle: each group of files has a specific prefix which normally gives an indication of the group they belong to.

  - k*: core functions (the prefix "k_" is a legacy of the "Kaa" software)
  - ... to be continued...